tomsWebConsulting/twcsl/Block/Code/Code Block Social Links External/README.md

   If the site is v7.1 and the section is a Classic Editor section remove the default Text block added by Squarespace.

-  Save the page.
+  Save the Page.

-* Add a code block to a page and set the content similarly to the following example.
+* Add a code block to a Page and set the content similarly to the following example.
 You will of course want to customize the links for the external entity you want to represent.